-- 1. Determine the association of viruses within a vine (mixed infection) and its potential effects: about to finish in July 2014, with exceptions on a few virtues. - 2.
-Development of mealybug management strategies: Continue insecticide trials in 2014 season - 3.
-Determine the effect of grapevine leafroll virus infection: Continue nutrient/alternative trials in 2014 season - 4.
-Development of better diagnostic methods for grapevine viruses: Test some of membranes in 2014 season.
+- 1. Determine the association of viruses within a vine (mixed infection) and its potential effects: we will revisit some of vines with mixed infection, and obtain more information in 2015: Almost finished. - 2.
+Development of mealybug management strategies: finished - 3.
+Determine the effect of grapevine leafroll virus infection: Continue nutrient/alternative trials in 2015 season - 4.
+Development of better diagnostic methods for grapevine viruses: Testing more virusmembrane combinations in 2015: Almost finished.